Pilot Grant Program

 - Track 2: Partnership-Building Projects (up to $20,000)

 Proposals in this category should come from researcher/community partner teams that have not yet established strong relationships, and/or do not have a history of working together.
-Partnership-building projects should focus on strengthening relationships between researchers and community partners and co-creating a research agenda responsive to community priorities or concerns that can form the basis for future research proposals that will explore potential, proposed, or implemented climate solutions; include application of environmental and/or health data; and be focused on issues related to NIH research priorities (research priorities of NIEHS).
-Projects may include activities such as building research infrastructure, providing learning opportunities for team members, conducting outreach, or capacity-building.
-The aim is to lay the groundwork for productive and equitable partnerships spanning multiple sectors wherein researchers and community partners understand their mutual research needs.
+Partnership-building projects should focus on strengthening relationships between researchers and community partners and co-creating a research agenda responsive to community priorities or concerns that can form the basis for future research proposals that will explore potential, proposed, or implemented health-protective solutions for climate-sensitive risk factors; include application of environmental and/or health data; and be focused on issues related to NIH research priorities.
+The aim is to lay the groundwork for productive partnerships spanning multiple sectors wherein researchers and community partners understand their mutual research needs.

 Pilot Grant Deadlines